 - Be a Canadian Citizen or a Permanent Resident of Canada

 - What if I am a Canadian Citizen but not currently living in Canada?
 That’s fine!
-As long as you can prove that you are in a genuine relationship with your spouse, and prove that you intend to return to Canada.
+As long as you can prove that you are in a genuine relationship with your spouse and prove that you intend to return to Canada.

 - Be married or in a common-law relationship (living together for at least one year)

-- So, I don’t need to be married to my spouse in order to sponsor them?
+- So, I don’t need to be married to my spouse to sponsor them?
 As long as you are common-law and co-habiting on a continual basis, meaning only temporary and short separations for reasons such as work travel or short personal vacations, then you are eligible OR

 - You can be a conjugal partner, meaning you and your partner are in a marriage-like relationship but are not married and cannot live together due to circumstances beyond their control.